Ask

 1 year ago

-Apart from sedentary lifestyle, unintended weight gain can happen due to, excess intake of high fat foods, hormonal imbalance and/or an underlying health condition.
-For further diagnosis kindly contact a health care professional.
+Apart from sedentary lifestyle and portion guidance, unintended weight gain can happen due to excess intake of high fat foods, hormonal imbalance and/or an underlying health condition.
+Please contact your health care professional for further diagnosis and assistance.

 Sustainable weight management requires a holistic approach which involves lifestyle management which includes Dietary modification, Physical activity, hydration, and stress management.
 With any weight loss plan changes take time to reflect as your body requires sufficient time to adapt to the changes in order to show results.